RedVoxInc/redvox-api-1000/docs/standards/keeping_time.md

 ### Calculating Sample Rates

 Only the audio sensor is stable enough that we don't store an associated timestamp with each sample.
 All other sensors include a timestamp per sample.
 These sensors also have `mean_sample_rate` and `stdev_sample_rate` fields.
 These values must be computed by stations using the provided timestamps.

-The following methods must be used to find these values.
-All sample rates are in Hz.
+Equations for computing the sample interval and sample rates are provided in the following PDF: https://bitbucket.org/redvoxhi/redvox-api-1000/raw/master/docs/pdfs/sample_rate_eqs.pdf

 ### Calculating best latency and best offset